Beijing City International School: Student Support Services

 BCIS provides students with Counseling, Learning Support, and University Guidance services.

 Library

-BCIS has three libraries, one in each section of the school, namely the ECC, ES, and SS.
-Teacher librarians who are also experienced educators staff the library.
+BCIS has four libraries, one in each section of the school, namely the ECC, CK, ES, and SS.
+Experienced teacher librarians who are also experienced educators staff the libraries.
 They work with homeroom and subject teachers to incorporate library and information seeking skills into the curriculum, as well as plan and carry out reading and literature appreciation activities.
 In the ES and ECC libraries, parent zones have been created to provide information and resources about supporting children's personal, social, and emotional development.

 Athletics & Activities

 BCIS is a full member of three sports conferences: The International Schools Athletic Conference (ISAC), which operates across Beijing and Tianjin; The Association of China and Mongolia International Schools (ACAMIS), which covers all of China and Mongolia; Junior International Schools Athletics Conference (JISAC), with membership from many international elementary schools in Beijing.
 Within these conferences, secondary school students have the opportunity to participate in soccer, volleyball, basketball teams over a season of approximately 8 weeks for each sport.
 There are also one-off tournaments in badminton, table tennis, tennis, cross-country running, golf and track & field athletics.
 Opportunities also exist for elementary students to enjoy seasons of soccer, European handball, basketball, as well as one-off tournaments for table tennis, badminton, and track & field athletics.

 BCIS offers a wide range of extra-curricular activities, some of which are student-initiated and -led.
 These range from charitable and community clubs, sporting enrichment activities, special interest or cultural groups, as well as arts and music groups.